-On the eve of the Civil War, a nightmare at sea turned into one of the greatest rescues in maritime history.
-More than a century later, a rookie treasure hunter went looking for the lost ship—and found a different kind of ruin.
+A nightmare at sea turned into one of the greatest rescues in maritime history.
+When a rookie treasure hunter went looking for the lost ship, he found a different kind of ruin.

 Of the nearly 600 souls on board the crippled steamship, five were priests.
 Over the noise of ripping wind and sailors shouting, the holy men offered spiritual counsel to any passenger who would listen.
 They assured anxious women and children that God held them in His righteous hands.
 To the men they spoke more plainly: Barring a miracle on this Sunday, the Lord’s Day, October 7, 1860, everyone on the ship would drown in the turbid waters of the Atlantic Ocean.